websauna/pyramid_notebook/README.rst

 Benefits
 ========

-* Easy access: All through web browser, no additional software installation needed.
+* Easy access: Get powerful shell through a web browser, no additional software installations needed.

-* Automatic data sources: Populate Notebook with variables and data depending where the user clicks the shell open.
+* Automatic default variables: Populate Notebook with variables and data depending on the page where you have a shell button.

 * Authentication integration: use the same credentials as you use for the site administration.
 Each Pyramid user gets his/her own IPython Notebook process.